John 5 (guitarist): 1998–2003: David Lee Roth

-John 5 played lead guitar on former Van Halen frontman David Lee Roth's 1998 release DLR Band.
+Lowery played lead guitar on former Van Halen frontman David Lee Roth's 1998 release DLR Band.

 Regarding how he came to meet Roth, in Guitarist Magazine, Lowery relates that, "when I was little, my dream was to play with David Lee Roth.
 One day I was sitting at my friend's house and...
 I wonder[ed] what...
 Roth is doing now.
 I'm gonna call up his manager and see if he needs any songs."

-John 5 submitted six tracks that he had written to Roth's management.
+Lowery submitted six tracks that he had written to Roth's management.
 Roth scheduled a meeting and then scheduled a recording session that lasted two weeks and resulted in the fourteen track DLR Band album.
 "I remember before we started, he [David Lee Roth] said, 'If you can't do it in two takes, you can't do it.'"

 In 2003, while still lead guitarist for Marilyn Manson, Lowery (then called John 5) was invited by David Lee Roth to write and record the single non-cover song for Roth's 2003 album Diamond Dave.